Barbecue and picnic food safety advice

 Think about cooking all chicken and pork in the oven first, then putting the cooked food on the outdoor barbecue for a short time for flavour.

-You can get more information and advice on the food safety barbecuing page.
+You can get more information and advice on the Food Standards Agency website:

 Cases of food poisoning from campylobacter, E. coli, listeria and salmonella increase in the summer months.